 Library cards issued to Fort Smith residents are valid for two years.
 Non-resident library cards are valid for one year.
-To renew your card, bring proof of your current address to any library location.
+Library cards may be renewed by bringing printed proof of your current address to any library location.
+Cards may also be renewed online.
 If your card expired so long ago that the information has been deleted from the library database, you will be asked to fill out a new application for a library card.

 Log into your library account online to place holds, see what you have checked out, renew items, check due dates, view fines or fees, and more.
 A password is required for online access.
 Access to your account is available through the My Account link on the library home page, by visiting My Account, or by clicking “Log In” in the upper right corner of the library catalog.

 To log into your account, enter the barcode number from the back of your library card and your password.

 To request a password for access to your online account or if you have forgotten your password and need it reset, visit one of the four library locations.